anguoyang/htest/README.md

 tensorboard
 ```

-or simply install all the above needed packages with the command: '```pip install -r requirements.txt```

 for pytorch installation, please refer to:
 https://pytorch.org/get-started/locally/

+***If there are still other modules need to be installed or other problems, please install them accordingly(follow the hints), or open an issue, thank you.***

 # How to run